-No prizes for guessing the topic of this event, which celebrated its 12th year in 2018.
+No prizes for guessing the topic of this event, which celebrates its 14th year in 2020.
 The Vienna Design Week does what it says on the label, with an eclectic array of events across the city.

 - Annual international festival of design held throughout Vienna

 - Features both regular themes and one-off tracks

 - 10 days or so of events for both professionals and the curious layperson

 - 2020 dates: Sept 25 – Oct 4

 - See also: Fesch’Markt Wien | Blickfang Design Fair

 The festival showcases design projects, innovations, processes, and approaches through a wide range of exhibitions, workshops, lectures, tours, and more throughout the city.
 In doing so, it presents design as an interdisciplinary endeavour, where aesthetics, sociopolitics, and practical application meet.
 (Phew.)

 A strong international flavour always runs through the programme.